Now Reading

 Also, consider installing a small tub in the bathroom with a shower in the corner in continuation of the tub for a chic look.

-In large bathrooms, consider placing the tub inside a spacious shower and you get to enjoy the best of both the worlds!
+In large bathrooms, consider placing the tub inside a spacious shower and you get to enjoy the best of both worlds!

 Pay Attention to Waterproofing

 Waterproofing is a must in design themes where you have both a shower and a tub in the same space.
-This includes a careful selection of the drain, tiles and other stuff.
+This includes a careful selection of the drain, tiles, and other stuff.

 Typically, built-in tubs are much simpler to install besides being more waterproof compared to freestanding tubs.
 Make it a point to waterproof your walls as well and you can have tiles that go up to the ceiling.